Bankdata/jaxrs-security/README.md

 ##### Correlation ID propagation

-This will add the `x-correlation-id` header value into MDC as `correlationId` and also propogate it into HTTP client calls.
+This will add the two correlation ID headers (Client-generated and server-generated) into MDC as `clientCorrelationId` and  `correlationId` respectively and also propagate them into HTTP client calls.

 As this is a @Provider it has to be added to your application